2015 Afghanistan avalanches: Disaster information gathering and risk mapping

 The key to effective disaster risk management is understanding hazard exposure, vulnerability and accessing risk information.
 This is especially true in Afghanistan as it is rebuilding following natural disasters and military conflicts.
 To strengthen resilience, policy and investments need to incorporate information on natural hazards into their planning, design and implementation.
 It was suggested that a separate unit of geoscientists and land use planners be formed to update the natural hazard maps.
 However, in fragile states, external knowledge and support may be required.
 Afghanistan drew on information provided by ISAF and was supported by the World Bank to produce a risk assessment.

 Policy

-Afghanistan National Disaster Management Authority (ANDMA) is currently responsible for implementation and policy delivery, however, their provincial branches are severely under-resourced and do not have the necessary skills.
+Afghanistan National Disaster Management Authority (ANDMA) is currently responsible for implementation and policy delivery, however, their provincial branches are severely under-resourced and do not have the necessary skills to save a lot of people during times of crisis.
 While there have been a series of National Disaster Management Plans published, there is a need to revisit these plans to ensure that its contents are implemented and address issues where the disasters are focused on a particular community or province.

 Afghanistan needs simple, sustainable and inexpensive avalanche solutions because of the technology, terrain and financial situation.
 Focus Humanitarian Assistance (FOCUS) works on a community basis to reduce avalanche mortality in vulnerable villages through simple, low-cost programmes such as manual weather stations, education and basic avalanche awareness training at local level.